-11-7 Principles for the Administration of Sanctions^{230 231}

-The administration of church sanctions shall be suited to the nature of the offense.
-For private offenses, sanctions should be administered in the presence of the court or commission alone, or in private by one or more members of the court or commission.
-In the case of public offenses, the degree of sanction and mode of administering it shall be within the discretion of the court or commission, acting in accordance with paragraphs below which deal with particular sanctions.
+11-7 Principles for the Administration of Sanctions^{230, 231} private by one or more members of the court or commission.
+In the case of public offenses, the degree of sanction and mode of administering it shall be within the discretion of the court or commission, acting in accordance with the paragraphs below, which deal with particular sanctions.